APPENDIX G - SERVICE DELIVERY STANDARDS

 “Service Agreement” means a written agreement between a Client and ALCOLOCK (or an affiliate of ALCOLOCK) for the delivery of Program Services and the payment of Program Fees together with their respective responsibilities as it may exist from time to time;

 “Service Centre” means a party authorized by ALCOLOCK to provide selected Program Services for Clients in a fixed facility and through mobile services which includes training of Clients; and installation, monitoring, calibration and removal of the Product;

 “Service Delivery Standards” means policies, procedures, directives and guidelines established, amended and updated by ALCOLOCK from time to time, the current version of which is attached hereto;

-“Service Facility” means the physical location of the Service Center where Clients attend to obtain Program Services;
+“Service Facility” means the physical location of the Service Centre where Clients attend to obtain Program Services;

-“Term” means the indefinite period specified in this Agreement between ALCOLOCK and Service Center;
+“Term” means the indefinite period specified in this Agreement between ALCOLOCK and Service Centre;

-“Territory” is the territory referred to in the Service Provider and Service Center Agreements; and
+“Territory” is the territory referred to in the Service Provider and Service Centre Agreements; and

-“Work” shall mean the Program Services and procedures to be conducted by the Service Center.
+“Work” shall mean the Program Services and procedures to be conducted by the Service Centre.